-F3, [Form From Function], was a playful, professional and powerful 3D design app that enables you to live code 3D form, rapidly iterate on its design, and export for 3D printing, rendering, animation or whatever your heart desires.
-It was available on the Mac App Store from 2018 to Dec 2020.
+F3 [Form From Function] was a playful yet powerful 3D design application that allowed users to live-code 3D forms, rapidly iterate on designs, and export for 3D printing, rendering, animation, or any creative purpose imaginable.
+It was available on the Mac App Store from 2016 until December 2020.

-Think of F3 as a translator that converts your scene of SDFs into a 3D file format (OBJ, STL) that other apps like Octane (high-fidelity rendering), Maya (animation) and Preform (3D Printing) can use.
+Think of F3 as a translator that converts your scene of SDFs into standard 3D file formats (OBJ, STL) compatible with other tools like Octane for high-fidelity rendering, Maya for animation, and PreForm for 3D printing.

 What makes F3 Unique: